 Browse Sierra Copper Bathroom Vanities:

 Handcrafted, rustic bathroom vanities don’t necessarily have to be simple, though.
-This Heartland vanity is covered in beautiful woodwork, from the gorgeous shaped legs to the scalloped edges.
-But the combination of light wood, artisan style craftsmanship, and the little details – like the matching wood (rather than metal) door and drawer pulls – give this vanity a homey look and feel that’s a little more refined, but still right at home in a country style bathroom.
+This Wayfarer vanity from Cole+Co is designed to look like a repurposed antique dresser, with beautiful but subtle embellishments, like the scalloped woodwork on the bottom edges and just a hint of the classic Queen Anne style foot.
+They keyhole detailing and antique pulls add classic charm while still invoking a classic, country casualness and hand made quality.
+The combination of light wood, artisan style craftsmanship, and the little details give this vanity a homey look and feel that’s a little more refined, but still right at home in a country style bathroom.

 Browse Sagehill Designs Bathroom Vanities: